mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 Sia has always listed low storage costs as one of their competitive advantages.
 A 50% reduction is significant, but it's not close to Sia's frequently cited claim of "90% less than incumbent cloud storage providers."

-I found that in practice, taking into account fees and extra costs from replication, Sia remains low-cost, but the savings are not as dramatic as advertised.
+I found that in practice, after taking into account fees and extra costs from replication, Sia remains low-cost, but the savings are not as dramatic as advertised.

 The test with the best cost efficiency was the real data test, which achieved $4.51 per TB/month.
 This is certainly lower than Amazon S3's standard storage class ($23 per TB/month), but the comparison to S3 isn't quite realistic.
 AWS doesn't have an offering that's similar to Sia in performance.
 Standard S3 is much more performant than Sia, whereas Amazon Glacier is much less performant.
 Neither comparison quite works.